connectome-neuprint/neuPrintExplorerPlugins/README.md

     packages/view/src/Example.jsx # view plugin

 Copy the example and name it to reflect the purpose of your plugin.
-Instructions for modifying the template to fit your requirements can be found as comments inside it.
+Instructions for modifying the template to fit your requirements can be found as comments in the code.

 neuPrint plugins are React [components](https://reactjs.org/docs/components-and-props.html) from the [React](https://reactjs.org/) framework.
 A familiarity with the framework